-Recommended action Identified need Outcome Key partners & possible funders Revenue implications Rationale Objectives met 2.15 Develop the site at Rothwell Football Club A refurbished facility which encourages players and spectators Rothwell Football Club, the Football Foundation, Northamptonshire Football Association, Rothwell Town Council Increased income for Rothwell Football Club 1,2,5,7 2.16 Develop the site at Burton Park County Club Development of a facility which is suitable for the growth of adult football Burton Wanderers Football Club, the Football Foundation, Northamptonshire Football Association, Burton Latimer Town Council, Burton Country Club Increased income for the management of Burton Park Country Club 1,2,5,7 Table 2 - need for now but w ould need a furth 2.17 Support the development of a two court sports hall and fitness centre in Burton Latimer Sports facilities for Burton Latimer A new two court sports hall in Burton Latimer Burton Latimer Town Council Dependant on management solution The site assessment and Burton Latimer Town Council's own consultation revealed this as a priority.
+Recommended action Identified need Outcome Key partners & possible funders Revenue implications Rationale Objectives met 2.15 Develop the site at Rothwell Football Club A refurbished facility which encourages players and spectators Rothwell Football Club, the Football Foundation, Northamptonshire Football Association, Rothwell Town Council Increased income for Rothwell Football Club 1,2,5,7 2.16 Develop the site at Burton Park County Club Development of a facility which is suitable for the growth of adult football Burton Wanderers Football Club, the Football Foundation, Northamptonshire Football Association, Burton Latimer Town Council, Burton Country Club Increased income for the management of Burton Park Country Club 1,2,5,7 2.17 Support the development of a two court sports hall and fitness centre in Burton Latimer Sports facilities for Burton Latimer A new two court sports hall in Burton Latimer - need for now but we Burton Latimer Town Council Ould need a furth Dependant on management solution The site assessment and Burton Latimer Town Council's own consultation revealed this as a priority.
 Sport England's Market Segmentation data revealed a dominance of Philip and Helena in Burton Latimer; they are attracted by activities which tend to take place in sports halls and fitness centres.
 The management options for a new facility would need to be explored.
 There is 1,5,6